AMAZING Blog

 “Traumatic stress rearranges the brain’s wiring.”

+Concerning: because emotions and physical sensations that were imprinted during trauma are experienced not as memories but as disruptive physical reactions in the present.
 Fascinating: because this made clear why/how the body/mind/immune system is SO connected.
 (Something I encounter often in my massage practice… and something I have become obsessed with learning about.
 Much of my studies now revolve around Psychoneuroimmunology, aka the mind/body/immune system connection.)

 I asked enough questions that night to prompt a recommended read.
 “The Body Keeps the Score," by Bessel van der Kolk.
 I second this recommendation!
 This book has so much information to digest.
 Not a quick read by any means… but well worth the time.
 The author sorts through options and alternatives as a way to reclaim lives from trauma.